Somebody Told Me: In popular culture

 The song can be heard in the episode of Six Feet Under, "Grinding the Corn", from 2004.
 The song appears as a master track in Rock Band 4.
 The song also appears in the background in a bar in a scene from the movie Rocky Balboa.

 In 2017, Italian rock band Måneskin covered the song live on Italian X Factor, and released it on their EP Chosen (2017).
-In 2020, American metalcore band Motionless in White released a cover of the song.
+In 2020, American heavy metal band Motionless in White released a cover of the song.